-4.1.1 Growth of GaN on sapphire substrate using HVPE
+4.1.1 Growth of GaN on a Sapphire Substrate using HVPE

 Hiramatsu et al. fabricated GaN using horizontal quartz reactor HVPE on a (0001) sapphire substrate [59].
-They used a low-temperature buffer layer in this experiment.
-The temperature of the first region (source zone) was set at 850 °C, while the second region (growth zone) was at 1090 °C. They reported that when a stripe tungsten mask pattern is performed, the scanning electron microscope (SEM) image shows that the smooth surface can easily be obtained without pits compared to the case of SiO2 mask where the surface has many pits and the absence of voids, as in Figure 6(a).
-Generally, most of the pits originate from threading dislocation [60,61], while the presence of the unintentional voids is from relaxed stress as a result of the thermal mismatch between the film and the substrate [62].
-The measurement of X-ray rocking curve (XRC) also shows that GaN with SiO2 mask has a broad full width at half maximum (FWHM), which indicates poor crystal quality.
-From the transmission electron microscope (TEM) images, there are no dislocations from the stripe tungsten mask, while for the SiO2 mask, a dislocation comes from the center of the mask and goes through to the surface of the GaN layer.
+They used a low-temperature buffer layer in the experiment.
+The temperature of the first region (source zone) was set at 850°C, while the second region (growth zone) was at 1090°C. They reported that when a stripe tungsten mask pattern was performed, the Scanning Electron Microscope (SEM) image shows that the smooth surface can be easily obtained without pits compared to the case of SiO_2 mask where the surface has many pits and the absence of voids, as in Figure 6(a).
+Generally, most of the pits originate from Threading Dislocation (TD) [60,61], while the presence of the unintentional voids is from relaxed stress as a result of the thermal mismatch between the film and the substrate [62].
+The measurement of the X-ray Rocking Curve (XRC) also shows that GaN with SiO_2 mask has a broad Full Width at Half Maximum (FWHM), which indicates poor crystal quality.
+From the Transmission Electron Microscope (TEM) images, there are no dislocations from the stripe tungsten mask, while for the SiO_2 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_2 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask has a proper through the surface of the SiO_3 mask, a dislocation comes from the centre of the mask and goes through to the surface of the SiO_3 mask has a proper through the surface of the SiO_3 mask has a proper through the surface of the SiO_3 mask has a proper through the surface of the SiO_3 mask has a